invidian/secure-and-reproducible-arch-linux/README.md

 Also, if your Password Manager gets compromised (e.g. you leave unlocked machine with unlocked password manager), having a PUK or AdminPIN allows an evil actor to change the PIN on your security token, which effectively gives them access to your security token.

-However, if you lock your YubiKey, the only way to unlock it is when you get access to your Offline Backup Volume, which might not be very convenient.
+However, if you lock your YubiKey by entering wrong PIN multiple times, the only way to unlock it is when you get access to your Offline Backup Volume, which might not be very convenient.

 #